-A complete set of equipment of a quality which meets or exceeds the specification of the standard AEDP instrument set.
-The AEDP instruments set can be ordered at a cost of \$8,800 including 10% GST.
-For export, the GST will be deducted.
+Before the second practical, a complete set of equipment which meets or exceeds the specification of the standard AEDP instrument set.
+The AEDP instruments set can be ordered at a cost of \$8,400 incl.
+10% GST.
+For export, deduct GST.